 WSF recommends making vehicle reservations

-If you are traveling by vehicle between Anacortes and Sidney, B.C. or between the San Juan Islands and Sidney, B.C., you may make a reservation with us online or by phone.
-A non-refundable deposit, applied to your American Express, Discover, Mastercard or Visa, is taken to confirm your reservation and is applied to your fare.
-The remainder of your fare will need to be paid when you arrive at the terminal.
-You should receive an email confirmation of your reservation after making an online reservation or within 5 days by mail for phone reservations.
+If you are traveling by vehicle between Anacortes and Sidney, B.C. or between the San Juan Islands and Sidney, B.C., you may make a reservation with us online or by phone .
+No deposit is taken when making a reservation, but an American Express, Discover, Mastercard or Visa, is taken to confirm your reservation.
+The full fare will be paid when you arrive at the terminal.
+You will receive an email confirmation of your reservation after making an online or phone reservation.

 Please note: A reservation is required for customers wishing to travel from Lopez, Shaw, or Orcas, to Friday Harbor as proof of payment/travel to catch the international sailing to Sidney B.C.